 My last name is pronounced More-deh-key, like a key to a door.
 I come from a long line of Mordecais who adopted that pronunciation after arriving to America in the eighteenth century, though Queen Esther’s uncle Mordecai (who used the traditional pronunciation) still has us beat by thousands of years.

-Now that we have that out of the way, where do you spend your time outside of the office and the courtroom?
+Now that we have that out of the way, how long have you been in Virginia?

-I love spending time with friends on outdoor trails and in restaurants and breweries here in Richmond, which has been my home since 2018.
-And as a lifelong Virginian, I have accumulated many favorite spots in the Commonwealth that I love to visit.
-Those include my hometown of Virginia Beach for summer beach days, John Paul Jones Arena for UVA Men's Basketball games, the Blue Ridge Mountains for hiking (Spy Rock is my top pick!), and Northern Virginia for time with family.
-My farthest intrastate trek to date took me to the Creeper Trail in Abington for biking.
+I am a lifelong Virginian, and have accumulated many favorite spots in the Commonwealth, including Richmond, where I have lived since 2018.
+Others include my hometown of Virginia Beach for summer beach days, John Paul Jones Arena for UVA Men's Basketball games, the Blue Ridge Mountains for hiking (Spy Rock is my top pick!), and Northern Virginia for time with family.

 One last thing…you were in a flash mob?